LAL/SLAM/doc/usage.rst

     Update the time the address was last used with the new timestamp.

+.. option:: --comment COMMENT

+    Add a comment to an address.

+.. option:: --nodns

+    Specify that no DNS record will be generated for a given host.

 .. option:: ARG

     Specify arguments for additional information required by specific action or